SanderMertens/bake/README.md

 # bake
+The Dutch IRS has a catchy slogan, which goes like this: "Leuker kunnen we 't niet maken, wel makkelijker".
+Roughly translated, this means: "We can't make it more fun, but we can make it easier".
+Bake adopts a similar philosophy.
+Building code (especially C/C++) will never be fun, so lets try to make it as easy and painless as possible.

-Bake is a build tool, build system, package manager and environment manager in one.
-The goal of bake is to automate the process of building code as much as possible, especially when having lots of projects that depend on each other.
-For now, bake focuses on building C/C++ projects.
+To that end, bake is a build tool, build system, package manager and environment manager in one.
+Bake's goal is to automate the process of building code as much as possible, especially when having lots of projects that depend on each other.
+For now, bake focuses on building C/C++ code.

-The main features of bake are:
+Bake's main features of are:
 - discover all projects in current directory & build them in right order
 - automatically include header files from dependencies
 - use logical (hierarchical) identifiers to specify dependencies on any project built on the machine